NASA-Planetary-Science/sbmt-client/misc/programs/general/camera_est/README.txt

 third line and on-wards should contain the corresponding 2D image and 3D model points.
-The model points must be expressed in Cartesian coordinates (separated by spaces), and the image points should be expressed in pixel space (separated by spaces).
+The model points must be expressed in Cartesian coordinates (separated by spaces), and the image points should be expressed in pixel space (separated by spaces), with the bottom left corner of the image assumed to be at (0,0).
 Fractional pixel coordinates are allowed.
 There is no limit to the number of corresponding points, but at least 3 point pairs should be provided for best results.